Serçe Limanı Shipwreck

-The Serçe Limani Shipwreck or Glass Shipwreck is a shipwreck discovered in the Serçe Limani bay, southwest coast of Turkey, opposing Rhodos, in the Mediterranean Sea.
+The Serçe Limani Shipwreck or Glass Shipwreck is a shipwreck discovered in the Serçe Limani bay, southwest coast of Turkey, opposing Rhodes, in the Mediterranean Sea.
 The shipwreck was discovered by Donald Frey during an individual dive.
+Other finds from the area include a third century Hellenistic Shipwreck discovered in 1973 by sponge diver Mehmet Askin.

-The ship
+The Ship

 It was a merchant ship that sailed in c.
 1025 AD, probably a Byzantino-Slavic one, with a crew of Hellenized Bulgarians, going to the eastern Mediterranean shore.
 Institute of Nautical Archaeology describes the ship as "a small two-masted vessel with lateen sails.
 The mainmast was stepped slightly aft of amidships, and the foremast, with a somewhat smaller sail, had probably raked forward over the bow.
 The ship had an overall length of perhaps only 50 Byzantine feet (15 m) and a breadth of 17 Byzantine feet (5.3 m)."

 Nearly 20% of the hull survived, much in "fragmentary condition".

+The hull displays some of the earliest evidence for frame-first construction in which at least some of the frame elements were attached to the keel with iron nails before the planking.
+Then, strakes of planking were nailed to the framing.
+The Serçe Limani ship possessed no planking edge joinery like the mortise and tenon common to Mediterranean plank-first ships of centuries past.

+Another first for Serçe Limani ship was its keelson that was the first true keelson to be attached to the keel.
+Previous structures akin to a keelson were constructed in pairs or were left unattached.